trapexit/scorch/README.md

-                         * checked-desc: sort by last time checked, descending -m, --maxactions=:     Max actions before exiting. (default: maxint) -M, --maxdata=:        Max bytes to process before exiting. (default: maxint) -b, --break-on-error:  Any error or digest mismatch will cause an exit.
+                         * checked-desc: sort by last time checked, descending -m, --maxactions=:     Max actions before exiting. (default: maxint) -M, --maxdata=:        Max bytes to process before exiting. (default: maxint) Can use 'K', 'M', 'G', 'T' suffix.
+  -T, --maxtime=:        Max time to process before exiting. (default: maxint)
+                         Can use 's', 'm', 'h', 'd' suffix.
+  -b, --break-on-error:  Any error or digest mismatch will cause an exit.
   -D, --diff-fields=:    Fields to use to indicate a file has 'changed' (vs.
                          bitrot / modified) and should be rehashed.